ds-wizard/guide/docs/application/projects/list/detail/settings.rst

 Questionnaire Language
 ======================

-If the project's knowledge model has :ref:`translations<knowledge-model-translations>`, we can choose the questionnaire language in project settings.
-The available options are the source language of the knowledge model and any translations added for that knowledge model version.
+If the project's knowledge model has :ref:`locales<knowledge-model-locales>`, we can choose the questionnaire language in project settings.
+The available options are the source language of the knowledge model and any locales added for that knowledge model version.

 Changing the questionnaire language changes the knowledge model texts shown in the questionnaire, such as questions, answer labels, descriptions, advice, and resource pages.
 It does not translate answers that users have typed into the project.